screeny05/corrode/README.md

 ## Used dependencies (3)
 The following dependencies are installed when installing corrode:
-* bl - used for buffering data, in case a job gets gready or you don't want to auto-flush
+* bl - used for buffering data, in case a job gets greedy or you don't want to auto-flush
 * readable-streams - ensures consistent and stable behaviour of the underlying Transform-Stream
 * lodash - several utility functions